 \section{Discussion}

-By combining the dominant energy condition with the generalized second law in a homogeneous, isotropic and ever-expanding universe we have found that curvature parameter, $\Omega_{k}$, can be either negative or nil but not positive; i.e., that the spatial sections of this universe are not hyperbolic. \\
+By combining the dominant energy condition with the generalized second law in a homogeneous, isotropic and ever-expanding universe we have found that curvature parameter $\Omega_{k}$ can be either negative or nil but not positive; i.e., that the spatial sections of this universe cannot be hyperbolic. \\

-It may be counter-argued that there are cosmological models with hyperbolic spatial sections that, on the one hand obey the GSL and, independently, on the other hand, their equation of state always remains above $-1$.
-However, these models are unrealistic since they overlook the fact that the GSL and the DEC are not really independent (they should not be taken separately) as they affect each other since $q$ enters the expression of $w$, Eq. (\ref{eq:wq}), and it is bounded by the GSL.
-As a consequence these models ignore the restriction $w \geq \zeta$ (with $\zeta$ given by Eq. (\ref{eq:zeta})), and that the lower bound of $q$ is not $-1$ but $-1+\Omega_{k}$. \\
+It may be counter-argued that there are cosmological models with hyperbolic spatial sections that, one the one hand obey the GSL and, independently, on the other hand, their equation of state always remains above $-1$.
+However, these models are unrealistic since they overlook the fact that the GSL and the DEC are not really independent (they should not be taken separately) as they affect each other since $q$ enters the expression of $w$, eq. (\ref{eq:wq}), and it is bounded by the GSL.
+As a consequence these models ignore the restriction $w \geq \zeta$ (with $\zeta$ given by eq. (\ref{eq:zeta})), and that the lower bound of $q$ is not $-1$ but $-1+\Omega_{k}$. \\

-Before closing it seems worthwhile mentioning that we have not considered phantom behavior because phantom fields, aside from violating both the DEC and GSL, are afflicted by severe classical \cite{Dabrowski2015} and quantum \cite{cline2004} instabilities. \\
+Before closing it seems worthwhile mentioning that we have not considered phantom behavior because phantom fields, aside of violating the DEC, are afflicted by severe classical \cite{Dabrowski2015} and quantum \cite{cline2004} instabilities. \\

 Altogether, if future cosmic observations finally demonstrate that the spatial sections of our universe are hyperbolic (modulo the cosmological principle holds true), then at least, Einstein gravity or the DEC or the GSL fail.